ADerycke/Better_Plot/README.md

 ![X - Histogram](https://github.com/ADerycke/Series-Plotter/assets/130437433/e660c782-9aeb-4ce7-b2be-4eb6e6be83f6)

-**note :** when you select this, you enter the wanted range (here 6 to 18) and the wanted intervalle (here 1) and excel gonna automatically calculate the distribution in your dataset
+**note :** when you select this, you enter the wanted range (here 6 to 18) and the wanted interval (here 1) and excel gonna automatically calculate the distribution in your dataset

-# How to selec the X-Y-Z axes in the "Graphics list" : <a id="part_4"></a>
+# How to select the X-Y-Z axes in the "Graphics list" : <a id="part_4"></a>

 ## graphic XY :
-Just enter X and Y axes classicaly...
+Just enter X and Y axes ...

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/886f5d18-8c44-4e45-ae9d-afa8800e0d94)

-## graphic XYZ (Z as color) :
+## graphic XYZ (Z as color) : the Z axe is read at the same position an X axe
-the Z axe is read at the same position a X axe
+classical

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/b77def31-8547-4183-8472-4f9240847829)

 ## graphic XYZ (ternary diagram) :
-the 3 pole of the ternary diagramme is read only on the Y axe (add a third one to get a double ternary diagram)
+the 3 pole of the ternary diagram is read only on the Y axe (add a third one to get a double ternary diagram)

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/8aea9da8-be10-4dc4-aa75-7b892bd0f987)

 ## graphic XY - stacked :
-you can use same or differente X axes for the time
+you can use same or different X axes for the time

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/e87bc40f-29a3-4be0-b348-8c5842243cb1)